Michael Wolff (graphic designer)

-Michael Wolff is a British graphic designer and consultant on brands and corporate identity.
+Michael Wolff (born 12 November 1933) is a British graphic designer and consultant on brands and corporate identity.
+He co-founded the international branding agency Wolff Olins.

 Biography

 Michael Wolff was born in London on 12 November 1933 to Russian parents fleeing post-Soviet revolutionary persecution.
 He grew up in London during WW2 and attended various preparatory schools before being evacuated to a small village in South Devon.
 He attended Caldicott School in Farnham Royal and then Gresham’s School in Norfolk.
 In 1951 Wolff was accepted into the AA School of Architecture.

-As a child, he was strongly fascinated by color.
-He remembered the distinctive shade of blue on his tricycle and the dark green sweater he wore during his time on the Wolf Cubs, saying that, “...colour became a primary source of pleasure.”
+As a child, he was fascinated by color.
+He remembered the distinctive shade of blue on his tricycle and the dark green sweater he wore during his time in the Wolf Cubs, saying that, “...colour became a primary source of pleasure.”
 This fascination led him into his career as a graphic designer and influence his graphic design work, where he often used bold and vivid hues.

 Wolff Olins

 In the early 1960s Wolff went into partnership with James Main in Camden Town, London and Wally Olins joined a few years later.
 In 1965 Wolff Olins was formed and became corporate identity specialists consulting to Volkswagen/Audi, Renault, The Labour Party, Apple Records, Camden Council, Citigroup, 3i, Waterstones, WHSmith and Bovis amongst others.

-Michael Wolff left Wolff Olins in the 1980s to work for various corporate clients before founding Michael Wolff and Company which he currently leads.
+Wolff left Wolff Olins in the 1980s to work for various corporate clients, before founding Michael Wolff and Company which he currently leads.

-Michael Wolff's approach emphasizes both the importance of supporting companies with their products and services as well as communicating the cultural parts that shape their impact.
+Wolff's approach emphasizes both the importance of supporting companies with their products and services as well as communicating the cultural parts that shape their impact.